International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 - Experience performing assessments according to ISO 27001, IT-Grundschutz or comparable standards.

 ### Personal Requirements
-- Analytical approach to projects.
+- Analytical approach to projects
-- Reliable.
+- Reliable
-- Ability to deal with conflict.
+- Ability to deal with conflict
-- Ability to work in a team.
+- Ability to work in a team

 ## Framework Conditions for the Approval Process
 The applicant may withdraw the application for approval at any time during the process.
 In this case, the process will be terminated from the certification body.
-The costs and expenses incurred up to that point shall be charged by the certification body in accordance with the price list of the certification body.\<Footnote 4\
+The costs and expenses incurred up to that point shall be charged by the certification body in accordance with the price list of the certification body.<Footnote 4>

 The certification body may reject an application if the above requirements are not met or if an incomplete application for initial or re-approval is not completed within 3 months.